prateek0809/Traffic_Sign_Board_Recognition_and_Voice_Assisted_System_Using_CNN/README.md

 - [How to Use](#How-to-Use)
 - [Future Scope](#Future-Scope)
 - [Acknowledgements](#Acknowledgements)

+## Project Overview
+The **Traffic Sign Board Recognition and Voice-Assisted System** is a machine learning project aimed at developing an automated solution to identify traffic signboards and provide real-time voice assistance to the driver.
+Using Convolutional Neural Networks (CNN), this system recognizes and interprets traffic signs, enhancing road safety and helping drivers navigate more efficiently.

 ## Problem Statement
 With the increasing number of vehicles on roads, traffic sign recognition plays a vital role in assisting drivers.
 Misinterpreting or missing traffic signs can lead to severe accidents and violations.
 Our solution aims to minimize these risks by creating a CNN-based recognition system integrated with voice assistance to alert the driver in real-time.